kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Task 10 - Factorial
 Encounters a lot of errors here, mostly with typing.
 This function is a recursive one. n * (n-1)!

+## Task 11 - Second biggest
+Catch and print the second biggest number.
+I used sort to arrange them in descending order, then printed the second argument.
+First get argv from process.
+Store in array, use sort to arrange. sort((a, b) => b - a) -> this arranges in descending order of magnitude, then console.log(array[1]) to get the second biggest.